Kiffhost/exalted-scripture-understanding/Charms/Sidereals/House of Endings/Any Endings Ability/Morbid Premonition.md

 -  What’s his greatest vulnerability?
 -  What is he willing to die for?
 -  If he died, would any unfinished business cause his ghost to linger?
 -  If he died, who would mourn him?
-If the Storyteller doesn’t have an answer in mind for a question, the Sidereal’s player should provide one, as if introducing a fact.
+If the Storyteller doesn’t have an answer in mind for a question, the Sidereal’s player should provide one, as if [[introducing a fact]].
 ## Reset
 Once per scene.